 Many adults decide to wear braces because they feel uncomfortable with the way they look.
 But did you know that having misaligned teeth can lead to dental problems later in life as it’s harder to keep them clean?
 Because of this, invisible braces can be considered an investment not just in your smile, but in your oral health as well.

 Transparent braces are a popular choice for professionals who worry that more visible braces will cause them to be taken less seriously or even teased at work.
 After all, don’t we usually think of school children wearing braces?

-Although this stigma is lessening, it’s understandable for people to feel self-conscious about wearing braces in adulthood.
+Although the presence of this stigma is lessening, it’s understandable for people to feel self-conscious about wearing braces in adulthood.

-Another reason why people may opt for this mode of treatment is if they have a big day coming up, like a wedding.
-Many brides would consider their wedding photos ruined by a metallic smile, so instead choose transparent braces.
+Another reason why people may opt for treatment with clear aligners is if they have a big day coming up, like a wedding.
+Many brides would consider their wedding photos ruined by a metallic smile, so they instead choose transparent braces.
 Some adults and teens may also play a contact sport or a wind instrument where traditional braces are not recommended.

 The 3D plan allows you to see ‘before and after’ views of your teeth before the treatment has even begun.
 This allows you and your dentist or orthodontist to visualize the predicted outcome of your treatment and discuss different treatment options you may want to consider.